-Being brought on as a contributing writer at Three Guys has been a huge eye-opening experience.
+Being brought on as a contributing writer at Three Guys has been a tremendous eye-opening experience.
 Reviewing apparel and gear has changed my entire perspective about golf and greatly enhanced my respect for this game, but most of all it has helped with my education and growth as a golfer, something I was never expecting.

 With my new education and continuing evolution as a golfer, I’ve come across products and gear that, had you asked me ten years ago, I would have laughed at and wondered “Why in the hell would you need that?”

-Items like a simple divot tool.
-I know, I know, gasp in amazement as you rightfully should.
+Items like a simple divot tool, I know, I know, gasp in amazement as you rightfully should.
 Never in a million years would I have thought about carrying in my pocket a divot tool.
 Same with a ball marker.
 You could use a tee for both purposes.
-The list goes on.
-A towel for my bag, a laser range finder, a brush to clean my clubs, etc., etc., etc.
+The list goes on, a towel for my bag, a laser range finder, a brush to clean my clubs, etc., etc., etc.

 It wasn’t until I first walked a course for “real” earlier this year at Streamsong that I even took into consideration a Yardage book or Scorecard holder.
 I mean that’s what the steering wheel in the cart is for, am I right?